killianlutz/IntuitiveNumerics/README.md

-# IntuitiveNumerics.jl
+# IntuitiveOptimization

-## Goal: an intuitive understanding of classical numerical methods
+## Goal: an intuitive understanding of numerical optimization techniques
 This project gathers various animations which illustrate the principles and limitations of some classical numerical methods for optimization.
 See the `animations/` folder.

 ### Main idea